Minnesota’s Sexual Abuse and Sexual Assault Lawyers

 what is the statute of limitations in sex abuse cases?

-The above discussion regarding the statute of limitations in sex abuse cases is accurate as of October 11, 2010.
+The above discussion regarding the statute of limitations in sex abuse cases is accurate as of June 5, 2013.
 Laws change over time.
-If you are viewing this after October 11, 2010 and you have questions about the statute of limitations for sex abuse claims you should consult a lawyer.
+If you are viewing this at a later date and you have questions about the statute of limitations for sex abuse claims you should consult a lawyer.

 What legal options are available to a victim of sexual abuse?

 In Minnesota, in the civil law context, a victim of sexual abuse may bring an action against (1) the person who committed sexual abuse against the victim, or (2) the entity which negligently permitted sexual abuse against the victim to occur.
 Thus, Minnesota law permits sexual abuse actions against both the actual abuser and against those who were in such a position that they could have and should have stopped the abuse from occurring.

 The residual effects of sexual abuse can develop and intensify over time.
 Symptoms which are common in survivors include: feelings of guilt, shame, helplessness and hopelessness.
 Victims of sexual abuse often turn to alcohol or drug dependence as a way to escape these feelings.
 Many sexual abuse survivors have problems in their personal relationships and in their careers.

 Abuse survivors often suffer severe emotional harm requiring long term counseling and other forms of mental health treatment.
 If you are the victim of sexual abuse or sexual assault, we recommend you see a mental health professional so they can provide you with professional assistance as you work through the difficulties that abuse victims often face.
 We believe victims of sexual abuse are well served by establishing a relationship with a therapist so that in times of emotional crisis they have someone they can turn to.

 Preserve Your Rights